 It did take me over a year to fully recover and return to normality, like being able to see and enjoy the company of my family and grandchildren and to resume holidays and outdoor activities such as walking.

 Two years after my transplant I met my donor, a young man called David who lives in North Wales.
 It was my opportunity to thank him in person for saving my life.
 He was grateful to have had the opportunity to help me.
-We keep in touch and I shall speak to him on my 9th anniversary on Monday 24th May.
+We keep in touch and on the 24th May 2022 marked our ten year anniversary, I tend to think of David a lot on this date.

 Many people helped me get through the transplant process.
 I’m grateful to Leukaemia Care for their support; long before COVID-19 I joined their Manchester Haematology Support Group and attended the meetings at the Maggies centre, Manchester.
 The meetings now continue on Zoom and they are really interesting and informative, they also give you the opportunity to talk and share experiences with other members.